-Step 1: The 'Clone Unit' can be accessed by going to the 'System Menu' of the OCS then select Removable Media, select "make Clone" has been added at the end of the removable media.
+Step 1: The 'Clone Unit' can be accessed by going to the 'System Menu' of the OCS.
+A new menu "Clone Unit" has been added at the end of the main System Menu as shown below:

-Step 2: Selecting "Make Clone" will open the make clone window, press YES to make "CLONE".

-NOTE: Free/Total - displays number of free and total bytes in Removable Media
+Step 2: Selecting "Make Clone" will open the following menu screen.
+NOTE: Free/Total - displays number of free and total bytes in Removable Media.

-Make/Create Clone option enables user to duplicate/Clone application file, all unit settings and all register values from battery-backed RAM.
+Make/Create Clone option enables user to duplicate / Clone application file, all unit settings and all register values from battery-backed RAM.
 Selecting Make Clone brings up the screen below for the user:

 Make/Create clone can also be triggered by setting %SR164.9 bit to "1" from Ladder program or graphics.
 Once the operation is completed, this bit is made zero by the firmware.
 When Make Clone operation is triggered by this SR bit, it does not ask the user for confirmation for making clone.
-The success / failure of the operation is also not noti-fied on screen to the user.
+The success / failure of the operation is also not notified on screen to the user.